Is Your Basement Freezing Cold?

 If your basement is a living area, this can make the whole area unbearable in the winter.

-Many turn to space heaters to fix the problem, but, this will only cause your electric bill to climb even higher as much of the heat generated will be lost.
+- Many homeowners turn to space heaters to fix the problem, but this will only cause your electric bill to climb even higher as much of the heat generated will be lost.

 This is also an indication that you’ll have leaking and flooding problems in your cellar.